 Identifying new mechanisms responsible for the development of the various types of hydrocephalus;

 Identifying or testing new therapeutic targets; and

 Preclinical or clinical testing of new drug therapies and other treatments.

-Emphasis will be placed on innovation and potential impact of the project on hydrocephalus research and clinical outcomes.
+Emphasis will be placed on innovation and the potential impact of the project on hydrocephalus research and clinical outcomes.
 Investigators studying any etiology of hydrocephalus are invited to submit a letter of intent (LOI).
-There are no restrictions on the age of onset or stage of hydrocephalus that can be studied.
+There are no restrictions on the age of onset, type, or stage of hydrocephalus that can be studied.

 This award will support research in the following areas: